alirezaahmadi/GNSS-AR/README.md

 </div>

 ### Step5: Morphological Operators(Dilation and Erosion)
-Morphological transformations are some simple operations based on the image shape.
+Morphological transformations are some simple operations used to modify extracted feature from image like:

 <div align="center">
 	<img src="/doc/morph.png" alt="morph" width="400" title="morph"/>